boazbk/tcs/lec_02_representation.md

 Unfortunately, the following theorem says this cannot be done

 > # {.theorem title="Reals are uncountable" #cantorthm}
-There is no one-to-one function $RtN:\R \rightarrow \{0,1\}^*$.^[We use $RtN$ for "reals to natural numbers".]
+There is no one-to-one function $RtS:\R \rightarrow \{0,1\}^*$.^[$RtS$ stands for "reals to strings".]

 [cantorthm](){.ref} was proven by [Georg Cantor](https://en.wikipedia.org/wiki/Georg_Cantor) in 1874.^[Cantor used the set $\N$ rather than $\{0,1\}^*$, but one can show that these two result are equivalent using the one-to-one maps between those two sets, see [naturalsstringsmapex](){.ref}.
 Saying that there is no one-to-one map from $\R$ to $\N$ is equivalent to saying that there is no onto map $NtR:\N \rightarrow \R$ or, in other words, that there is way to "count" all the real numbers as $NtR(0),NtR(1),NtR(2),\ldots$.
 For this reason [cantorthm](){.ref} is known as the _uncountability of the reals_.]
 The result (and the theory around it) was quite shocking to mathematicians at the time.
 By showing that there is no one-to-one map from $\R$ to $\{0,1\}^*$ (or $\N$), Cantor showed that these two infinite sets have "different forms of infinity" and that the set of real numbers $\R$ is in some sense "bigger"  than the infinite set $\{0,1\}^*$.
-These notion that there are "shades of infinity" was deeply disturbing to mathematicians and philosophers at the time.
+The notion that there are "shades of infinity" was deeply disturbing to mathematicians and philosophers at the time.
 The philosopher Ludwig Wittgenstein called Cantor's results "utter nonsense" and "laughable".
-Others thought these were worse.
+Others thought they were worse.
 Leopold Kronecker called Cantor a "corrupter of youth", while Henri Poincaré said that Cantor's ideas "should be banished from mathematics once and for all".
 The tide eventually turned, and these days Cantor's work is universally accepted as the cornerstone of set theory and the foundations of mathematics.
-As we will see later in this course, Cantor's ideas play a huge role in the theory of computation as well.
+As we will see later in this course, Cantor's ideas also play a huge role in the theory of computation.

 Now that we discussed the theorem's importance, let us see the proof.
 [cantorthm](){.ref} follows from the following two results: